jasonhemann/21FA-CS3800/_drafts/homework4.md

   representing an NFA that recognizes the same language as the regular expression corresponding to the input number.
 Though they should recognize the same language, our grader will only check strings up to length at most eight.
+We will expect you to complete all 8, even though we will only check four of them.
+Which four we check/allocate points for is randomly selected after the final submissions.

   To be considered correct, **this NFA must have been constructed from smaller NFAs using union, concat, and star as described in Lemma